opensafely-core/ehrql/docs/tutorial/dataset-definition-concepts.md

 from ehrql.tables.beta.core import patients, medications
 ```

 Next, we create a dataset object.
-Don't worry about exactly what this line does!
+Don't worry about exactly what this line does (but see the [ehrQL reference here](../../reference/language/#Dataset) if you're interested).

 ```python
 dataset = Dataset()